rvennam/kube-code-camp/README.md

 ## Objectives

-This lab is an introduction to using Docker containers on Kubernetes in the IBM Cloud Kubernetes Service.
+This exercise is an introduction to using Docker containers on Kubernetes in the IBM Cloud Kubernetes Service.
 By the end of the course, you'll achieve these objectives:
 * Understand core concepts of Kubernetes
 * Build a Docker image and deploy an application on Kubernetes in the IBM Cloud Kubernetes Service
 * Control application deployments, while minimizing your time with infrastructure management